openmc-dev/openmc/docs/source/usersguide/materials.rst

 and are determined through a correlation based on measured data.

-It is also possible to perform enrichment of any element that is composed of two naturally-occurring isotopes (e.g. Li, B) in terms of atomic percent.
+It is also possible to perform enrichment of any element that is composed of two naturally-occurring isotopes (e.g., Li or B) in terms of atomic percent.
 To invoke this, provide the additional argument `enrichment_target` to :meth:`Material.add_element`.
 For example the following would enrich B10 to 30ao%::